 In 1997, he became the first jazz artist to be awarded the Pulitzer Prize for Music for his work Blood on the Fields.
 In addition to numerous awards and honorary doctorates he received, Wynton was also awarded the National Medal of Arts in 2005.

 As a trombonist, Delfeayo has toured internationally with Ray Charles, Abdullah Ibrahim, Slide Hampton, Max Roach and Elvin Jones.
-He has released three albums as a leader - all of which feature at least one family member - with a fourth, Sweet Thunder (Duke & Shak) in the pipeline.
+He has released four albums as a leader—all of which feature at least one family member.
 He earned a master's degree in jazz performance from the University of Louisville and was conferred an honorary doctorate from New England College in 2009.